Calcium is a mineral that is an essential part of bones and teeth. The heart, nerves, and blood-clotting systems also

 Talk with your health provider.

 Calcium citrate can increase how much aluminum your body absorbs when taken with aluminum hydroxide.
 This increase in aluminum levels might become toxic in people with kidney disease.
 However, not all forms of calcium cause this effect.
 Calcium acetate does not appear to increase aluminum absorption.

-Calcium might decrease how much antibiotic your body absorbs.
-Taking calcium along with some antibiotics known as "quinolones ."
+Calcium might decrease how well some antibiotics work.
+In the gut, calcium binds to antibiotics known as "quinolones ."
 This can decrease the amount of these drugs that your body absorbs.
 To avoid this interaction, take these drugs at least 2 hours before or 4 to 6 hours after calcium .

 Some quinolone antibiotics include ciprofloxacin (Cipro), gemifloxacin (Factive), levofloxacin , moxifloxacin (Avelox), and others.

 Calcium can decrease how much bisphosphate your body absorbs.
 Taking calcium along with bisphosphates can decrease the effectiveness of bisphosphate.
 To avoid this interaction, take bisphosphonate at least 30 minutes before calcium or, preferably, at a different time of day.